Wednesday, July 13, 2011

 after walking down West Street

-to the taxis that will take me home
+to the combis that will take me home

 for the next ten weeks,